NasirDad/NasirDad/README.md

 - 👋 Hi, I’m @NasirDad , you can call me Nas!
 - 👀 I’m interested in ...
-Macroeconomics and Economic Development (You guessed it.. motivated by understanding why some countries are poor and others are rich).
-More precisely, understanding the impact of the allocation of factor inputs across heterogenous firms on aggregate outcomes.
+Macroeconomics and Economic Development.
+More precisely, understanding the impact of the allocation of factor inputs across heterogenous firms on aggregate and distributional outcomes.
 - 🌱 I’m currently learning ...
 The role misallocating factor inputs in understanding productivity differences across countries and the potential channels that are generating misallocation.
 - 💞️ I’m looking to collaborate on ...
 The intersection between misallocation, selection and technology.
 More precisely, how misallocation, selection and technology interact in a dynamic setting
 - 📫 How to reach me ...
 Shoot me an email at nasir.hossein@mail.utoronto.ca or nasir.hossein@ryerson.ca